Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * 8 digit key is actually only 7 digits, 2^7
 * Key exchange is the first processed in 4-bit and 3-bit
-* Can be cracked using Reaver
+* Can be cracked using Reaver or Brute forcing
+	- The WPS validates each half of the PIN
+	- First half, 4 digits.
+Second half, 3 digits.
+	- First half, 10,000 possibilities.
+Second half, 1,000 possibilities
+	- It takes about for hours to go through all of them
 * *The new generation of WPS enabled device can detect an attack and shut off.*
 * **WPS Attack Prevention**:
 	* Get rid of older routers